 Moisture issues are not only irritating and uncomfortable in these situations, but they can also lead to serious health issues.
 Mold and mildew may thrive in wet carpets and behind wallpaper.
 Finishing a basement without first addressing moisture issues can exacerbate health concerns and cause substantial property damage.
 Basement water problems are fixable, but doing so comes at a cost.

-Condensation, often known as sweating, appears on basement floors and walls as water droplets, damp patches, or puddles.
+Often, sweating, condensation appears on basement floors and walls as water droplets, damp patches, or puddles.
 When wet, warm air collides with chilly retaining walls or poorly insulated cold-water pipes, it dampens carpets, rusts appliances, and makes the basement clammy.
-Condensation increases wood decay and insect assault in crawl spaces, and it can bend and plywood.
+In addition, condensation increases wood decay and insect assault in crawl spaces, bending plywood.
 If your basement is too hot, open the windows and turn on the fans.
 Installing a dehumidifier is also a good idea.

 Backfilling the spaces surrounding the foundation with loose dirt is common practice when houses are built.
-The backfill compresses over time, forming a downward-sloping gradient toward the foundation.
-Water can drain toward the house and pool against the foundation, looking for a way in via gaps.
+However, the backfill compresses over time, forming a downward-sloping gradient toward the foundation.
+As a result, water can drain toward the house and pool against the foundation, looking for a way in via gaps.

 For the first two feet of horizontal distance from the foundation wall, the earth should slope away from the foundation with a 9-inch vertical drop.
 In many cases, the soil surrounding a foundation solves the problem.